Scoping out the best Nusa Penida snorkel spots, or wondering where you can see manta rays?

 2. Wear a lifejacket if you’re not confident

-I’m a big fan of the phrase ‘better safe than sorry’.
-Wearing a life jacket on my snorkel trip in Nusa Penida was one of the best decisions I made.
+Wearing a life jacket on my snorkel trip at Nusa Penida was one of the best decisions I made.

-At the time, I wasn’t confident snorkelling in deep water, especially when Manta Bay was experiencing some large swells, so I made a decision to keep myself comfortable and safe.
-I encourage you to do the same if you feel the need.
+At the time, I wasn’t confident snorkelling in deep water.
+Plus, Manta Bay was very chaotic and had some big swells, so I made a decision to keep myself comfortable and safe.

-Most of the time, snorkelling in Nusa Penida is a walk in the park.
-However, it always helps to be aware.
-The number one rule of snorkelling is, of course, don’t touch any marine life (that includes the manta rays).
+The number one rule of snorkelling is don’t touch any marine life (that includes the manta rays).

 Stone fish and scorpion fish are rare but have been reported at Crystal Bay, so be careful where you step.
-These fish have spines and/or rock-like skin, so steer clear if you see any fish like that.
-Without being too vague, they look like something you should avoid.

 Two safe beaches for snorkelling on Nusa Penida are Crystal Bay and Gamat Bay on the west of the island.